Aantrreksh/sql-query/sqlref/sql_reference.md

 ### tableValuedFunction
 {: #tableValuedFunction}

-A table-valued function returns a relation, that is, a set of rows.
+A table-valued function returns a relation, which is a set of rows.
 An example of a table-valued function is `range()`.
 For more information, see [SQL functions](/docs/sql-query?topic=sql-query-sqlfunctions#sqlfunctions).

 <object alt="syntax diagram for a table valued function"  data="./diagrams/tableValuedFunction-62dd44750f800544aa7a1bf0a933c560.svg" ></object>